Skip to main content

 8. Business purpose: The general character or purpose of the LLC's business

-You may publish either your full Articles of Organization or a condensed notice containing all required elements above.
+Section 206 permits either the full Articles of Organization or a condensed notice containing all required elements above.

 Filing the Certificate of Publication